CursorCore: Assist Programming through Aligning Anything: : Benchmark for Assisted Programming

 \subsection{Evaluation Process and Metrics}

 In all tasks, we use the classic Pass@1 metric to execute the generated code, which is the simplest version of the Pass@k metric \cite{chen2021evaluating}.
-Since \benchname is an extension of HumanEval, we use the test set created by EvalPlus \cite{liu2023code}.
-We report the results from both the basic and extra tests.
+Since \benchname is an extension of HumanEval, we evaluate its Python version using the test set created by EvalPlus \cite{liu2023code} and assess its other language versions using bigcode-evaluation-harness \cite{bigcode-evaluation-harness}.
+We set the Python version as the default version for evaluation, and report the results from both the basic and extra tests.
 We provide the model with relevant information during the programming process, and the model immediately returns the modified code.
 Some methods may improve performance by increasing the number of output tokens to model the thinking process; we discuss this further in \Cref{appendix:discussionaboutthoughtprocess}.